Index/People/Barry Goldwater

 The Republican Party began the post–Civil War era as the party most closely associated with Black voting rights and Reconstruction-era enforcement of the 13th–15th Amendments, but over the ensuing cen...

-What is the APA Goldwater Rule and how has it been applied in political contexts?
+What is the Goldwater Rule and how has it been applied or challenged since 2016?